403.616

 Error: division by zero

-In the try clause, a file opening was added.
-In the finally clause, the file will be closed whether an exception was thrown or not.
+clause, the file will be closed whether an exception was thrown or not.

-How useful are else and finally clauses?
+clauses?
 It’s true they’re not absolutely necessary.
 Most programming languages don’t have anything like that.
 You can always juggle your code around and get by with just try and except.
 On the other hand, these two clauses can make your code easier to read and understand.
 Your precise intention can be discerned.

 We’ve seen how to write Python code that catches errors without crashing.
 This technique works in both regular Python programs and in Jupyter Notebooks.
 Next up, we’ll turn back to ways of storing information.
 This time we’ll look at lists.